MIPPL/nephele-org-website/public/content/developers/tutorials/uniswap-v2-annotated-code/index.md

 [This contract](https://github.com/Uniswap/uniswap-v2-core/blob/master/contracts/UniswapV2ERC20.sol) implements the ERC-20 liquidity token.
 It is similar to the [OpenZeppelin ERC-20 contract](/developers/tutorials/erc20-annotated-code), so I will only explain the part that is different, the `permit` functionality.

-Transactions on Ethereum cost ether (ETH), which is equivalent to real money.
-If you have ERC-20 tokens but not ETH, you can't send transactions, so you can't do anything with them.
+Transactions on Nephele cost Nephele (NEPH), which is equivalent to real money.
+If you have ERC-20 tokens but not NEPH, you can't send transactions, so you can't do anything with them.
 One solution to avoid this problem is [meta-transactions](https://docs.uniswap.org/contracts/v2/guides/smart-contract-integration/supporting-meta-transactions).
 The owner of the tokens signs a transaction that allows somebody else to withdraw tokens off chain and sends it using the Internet to the recipient.
-The recipient, which does have ETH, then submits the permit on behalf of the owner.
+The recipient, which does have NEPH, then submits the permit on behalf of the owner.

 ```solidity
     bytes32 public DOMAIN_SEPARATOR;